danielChuks/ASC-SSO/docs/SHIELDLOGIN_OVERVIEW.md

-# ShieldLogin: Comprehensive Overview
+# Lantra (ShieldLogin): Comprehensive Overview

-A complete reference for what we have built, including all terms and abbreviations.
+A complete reference for what we have built. **Lantra** is the product name; the underlying protocol is U2SSO/ShieldLogin from the ASC paper.

 ---